 North Carolina is working to reduce infant mortality rates and improve birth outcomes through its innovative Pregnancy Medical Home program.

+In addition, the pregnancy medical home agrees to not perform elective deliveries before 39 weeks of gestation, aims for a primary cesarean delivery rate below 20%, and provides progesterone injections for women with a history of spontaneous preterm birth.
 Doctors receive financial incentives to participate in the program.
 Incentives paid by Medicaid include $50 per patient for performing the initial risk screen, enhanced reimbursement for vaginal deliveries, and $150 for a postpartum visit that includes depression screening, reproductive life planning, and referral for ongoing health care.
-In addition, 14 local Community Care networks of health care providers, which cover the whole state, have teams that support the pregnancy medical home practices in their area.
+A statewide OB physician and nurse team support the pregnancy medical home practices in their area.

-The Pregnancy Medical Home program aims to demonstrate not only improved quality of care and improved outcomes, but also cost savings.
+The PMH program aims to demonstrate not only improved quality of care and improved outcomes, but also cost savings.
 Approval of a Medicaid state plan amendment was required to change the reimbursement structure, but no additional funding was allocated.
 Funding will come from Medicaid money saved by the new techniques through reductions in low birth weight, preterm birth, and cesarean delivery.
 North Carolina expects to save close to $1 million in the first year and up to $9 million in the second year.